swakita14/RecNexus/Milestones/Milestone2/Class_Project_Definition.md

 7. A user can delete or edit his comment.
 8. Once a user edit his comment, the vote for the original comment will be clear.
 9. Once the article/news deleted by authors, all the comments will disappear but can save in users' own comment history.
+10. The ability to set certain users as moderators who can help keep discussions civil.

 ## Initial Modeling